San Juan Islands Kayak Tours

 Our San Juan Islands kayak tours originate from Friday Harbor, San Juan Island (the namesake of the archipelago).
 The west side of San Juan Island facing Canada overlooks the prime killer whale waters.
 The various waterways that surround the San Juan Islands are frequently referred to as the Salish Sea after the indigenous peoples who originally inhabited the area.

 Orca whales are mostly restricted to the US side of the waterway that separates the San Juan Islands from Vancouver Island, so this is the area our whale watching kayak tours operate in.
-The primary killer whale feeding and traveling area is highlighted in green on the individual kayak trip route maps shown below.
+The primary salmon orca feeding and traveling area is highlighted in green on the individual kayak trip route maps shown below.
+The primary Bigg’s killer whale hunting areas are highlighted in orange on the kayak tour maps.
+Clicking on a chart will download a very large pdf version with much greater detail.

 Our San Juan Islands Kayaking Tour Maps